 To prevent any unauthorised disclosure or access to your information, we have implemented strong electronic and physical security safeguards.

-We also follow stringent procedures to ensure we work with all personal information in line with the Data Protection Act 1998.
+We also follow stringent procedures to ensure we work with all personal information in line with the General Data Protection Regulation and Data Protection Act 2018.

 We collect information about you in numerous ways: